signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 source venv/bin/activate
 ```

-5. **Install the Python packages** To run the Flask app, we need to install Flask itself.
+**5. Install the Python packages** To run the Flask app, we need to install Flask itself.
 To do it, run the following command:

 ```
 pip install flask